eranal01/main/responsive/README.md

 3) I spent approximalty 3 hours on this assignment.
 Most of that time was spent on a small detail, querrying the min and max SCREEN width versus just the width!!!

+I wrote this program and tested it by opening index.html in the web browser.
+BEcuase of this testing method (and because I had some major initial confusion about git) I did not commit often.
+I will work on this for the next lab/assignment!